 On the Pro Football Hall of Fame web site, there is a list of fathers and sons who both played professional football.
-Six of the father-son pairs appear on cards in the Gallery.
+Seven of the father-son pairs appear on cards in the Gallery.
 Here they are:

 Tony and Mike Adamle

 Tony Adamle played six seasons for the Cleveland Browns in the AAFC and NFL; his son Mike played six seasons for the Kansas City Chiefs, New York Jets, and Chicago Bears.
 Tony is pictured here on his 1951 Bowman card, and Mike on his 1975 Topps card.

 Ted Fritsch Sr., a member of the Green Bay Packers Hall of Fame, played from 1942 to 1950 for the Packers.
 Ted Fritsch Jr. played from 1972 to 1979 for the Atlanta Falcons and Washington Redskins.
 Ted Sr. appears here on his 1950 Bowman card; Ted Jr. is shown on his 1974 Topps card.

 Dub Jones played for the Miami Seahawks, Brooklyn Dodgers, and Cleveland Browns in the AAFC, and he remained with the Browns when they joined the NFL in 1950.
 He is shown here on his 1953 Bowman card.
 Bert Jones, Dub's son, was a quarterback for ten seasons with the Baltimore Colts and Los Angeles Rams.
 His 1976 Topps card is shown here.
 Bert finished fourth in voting for the Heisman Trophy in 1972, so he also appears on my page of football cards of Heisman Trophy candidates.